NickHath/haveyoumetnick/README.md

-# Rebuilding my personal site as a blog.
+# Rebuilding my personal site as a blog